 In this installment of The Engineering Reality of Digital Twins, we explore the technical architecture, regulatory hurdles, and implementation strategies for Medical Device Twins and their role in Remote Patient Monitoring (RPM) and IoMT development.

-The Concept: Defining Digital Twins in the IoMT Ecosystem
+IoMT Development: Defining Digital Twins in the Healthcare Ecosystem

 In the context of the Internet of Medical Things (IoMT), a Digital Twin is more than a 3D CAD model.
 It is a dynamic, high-fidelity virtual representation of a physical medical device or a biological system, synchronized via real-time data streams.